 - In 1998, Bahrain purchased 10 U.S.-made F-16Cs from new production, worth about \$390 million.
 It later purchased 12 more of the system, bringing its F-16 fleet to 22.
 In 1999 and 2009, the United States sold Bahrain Advanced Medium-Range Air-to-Air Missiles (AMRAAMs) to arm the F-16s. - An August 2000 sale of 30 Army Tactical Missile Systems (ATACMs, a system of short-range ballistic missiles fired from a multiple rocket launcher), valued at about \$70 million, included an agreement for joint U.S.-Bahraini control of the weapon.
-That arrangement was reached in part to allay U.S. congressional concerns about possible U.S. promotion of missile proliferation in the region. - In 2007, the United States sold Bahrain several hundred "Javelin" anti-armor missiles worth up to \$42 million; 9 UH-60M Blackhawk helicopters worth up to \$252 million; and 6 Bell search and recovery helicopters, valued at about \$160 million.
+That arrangement was reached in part to allay U.S. congressional concerns about possible U.S. promotion of missile proliferation in the region. - In 2007, the United States sold Bahrain several hundred "Javelin" anti-armor missiles worth up to \$42 million; 9 UH-60M Blackhawk helicopters worth up to \$252 million; and 6 Bell search and recovery helicopters, valued at about \$160 million. - Section 581 of the FY1990 foreign operations appropriation act (P.L.
+101-167) made Bahrain the only Gulf state eligible to receive the Stinger shoulder-fired anti-aircraft missile, and the United States has sold Bahrain about 70 Stingers since 1990.
+(This authorization has been repeated in subsequent legislation.)

-Post-Uprising U.S. Sales Policy
+Post-Uprising FMS Policy